mathiversen/html-parser/README.md

 **WIP - work in progress, use at your own risk**

-A simple and general purpose html parser, using [Pest](https://pest.rs/).
+A simple and general purpose html/xhtml parser, using [Pest](https://pest.rs/).

+## Features

+- Parse html & xhtml (not xml processing instructions)
+- Parse html-documents
+- Parse html-fragments
+- Parse empty documents
+- Parse with the same api for both documents and fragments
+- Parse custom, non-standard, elements; `<cat/>`, `<Cat/>` and `<C4-t/>` are all ok!
+- Removes comments
+- Removes dangling elements

 ## What is it not

 - It's not a high-performance browser-grade parser
-- It's not 100% complient with html
+- It's not suitable for html validation
-- It's not a parser that includes node selection or dom manipulation
+- It's not a parser that includes element selection or dom manipulation

-If your requirements matches any of the above, then you're most likely looking for any of the following crates:
+If your requirements matches any of the above, then you're most likely looking for one of the crates below:

 - [html5ever](https://crates.io/crates/html5ever)
 - [kuchiki](https://crates.io/crates/kuchiki)
 - [scraper](https://crates.io/crates/scraper)
 - or other crates using the `html5ever` parser

-## Features

-- Parse html document
-- Parse html fragments
-- Parse custom, non-standard, elements
-- Doesn't include comments in the Dom (Document Object Model)
-- Removes dangling elements

 ## Examples

-#### Parse html document
+Parse html document

 ```rust
     use html_parser::Dom;